pmemoli/Data-Science-Thesis/notebook.md

 - Top k proportion pooling (maybe something dynamic too?)

 This applies to ALL uncertainty metrics!
 This opens a pandora box of experimentation!
 I can take the pooling as a hyperparameter and try a bunch of metrics such as the ones above.

+The idea is as simple as defining a token-level metric, and then normalizing/pooling.